 Spirit Airlines is a low-cost carrier that can cost you a lot if you don’t avoid the fees.
 Read this guide to make sure you avoid paying more than you have to when flying Spirit Airlines, and make sure you know all your rights with these Spirit Airline tips and tricks.

-This guide has been updated to reflect changes in 2018.
+This guide has been updated to reflect changes in late 2018.

 Flight Cancellations and Bad Weather on Spirit Airlines

 Some websites claim Spirit doesn’t or can’t move you to flights with other airlines if there’s a delay.
 Spirit Airlines has the same policies as any other carrier I’ve been on in the U.S. If your flight is canceled or delayed, they’ll accommodate you on another Spirit flight.
 If there’s a mechanical issue, they may even book you on a different airline to make sure you get to your destination.
 (This is very different from the policies of low-cost carrier, RyanAir).